Updated: Apr 18, 2022

 Morning in Rincon

 Type Steps Beach or GastroPark Rincon into your GPS

 Rincon is another spot known for its surfing, but while I was there, the water was pretty calm and tons of people were swimming.
 I chose to relax on the beach and by the pool at my hotel.
-However, there’s a lot of beaches that are good for snorkeling that you can get to easily.
-Check out a list here for more info if you’re interested.
+However, there are a lot of beaches that are good for snorkeling that you can get to easily, most famously Steps Beach.